-IDV is an abbreviation of ‘Insured Declared Value’.
-It is the sum insured for the purpose of your car insurance policy and is considered at the commencement of each policy period for insured vehicle.
+What is IDV? – IDV is an abbreviation of ‘Insured Declared Value’.
+It is the sum insured for the purpose of your Car Insurance Policy and is considered at the commencement of each policy period for the insured vehicle.
 IDV has been decided on the basis of manufacturer’s listed price of a particular vehicle and adjusting current selling price of the vehicle with depreciation percentage as prescribed in the Tariff.
 It is the maximum sum insured value given to insured on theft, loss or complete damage to the vehicle.

 One must take all above things into consideration while declaring the insured declared value.
 Brand or model and age of the vehicle play an important role in IDV declaration process.
 Potential insurance buyer should list down these things while in the IDV declaration process in order to have economic premiums with huge claim benefits.